aleemulhaq/theScore-automation/README.md

 Verifying the data itself on the UI level was challenging.
 Especially since, without developer or android root level access, I was unlikely to read any API calls on the mobile app.
 I pondered over some ideas of using public apis that might provide sports stats and info, but there is no gaurantee that a 3rd party stats provider will match with theScore api info.

-Eventually I came across theScore website, although qute limited in functionality, the website shows Team page views, and team-stats pages.
+Soon after it occured to me, theScore website, although quite limited in functionality, the website displays matches/games and team-stats pages.
-Having the website render this information meant, I can listen into the network traffic in the browser dev tools.
+Having the website render this information meant that I can listen into the network traffic in the browser dev tools.
 After investigating further, I managed to discover some public theScore api endpoints.
 I used these endpoints to give me information about team names, standings, header texts etc.

-Although we can talk about calling the API in a UI test can bring some level of instability, the tests will continue to provide value until the api changes.
+Although we can talk about how calling the API in a UI test can introduce some level of instability, the tests will continue to provide value until the api changes.

 Kotlin data classes also provide a great way to map all that data using GSON to kotlin object.
-I cached those objects as well so I can quickly and reliable access any API data values, without slowing down or disrupting the UI test
+I cached those objects as well so I can quickly and reliably access any API data values, without slowing down or disrupting the UI test

 ## Coverage assessment of feature